redtexts/texts/moss_1939_the_impotence_of_the_revolutionary_group.md

 ---
 title: The Impotence of the Revolutionary Group
-author: Sam Moss
+author: Moss, Sam
 date: 1939
 description: Published in *Living Marxism* No. 7.
-This text is taken from <https://theanarchistlibrary.org/library/sam-moss-the-impotence-of-the-revolutionary-group>.
+This text is taken from [the Anarchist Library](https://theanarchistlibrary.org/library/sam-moss-the-impotence-of-the-revolutionary-group).
 ...

 # I.